qdm12/My-Computing-course/README.md

 # My-Computing-course
 This is a course I will give about computing in general for people new to computing

-:evergreen_tree: :evergreen_tree: :christmas_tree: :christmas_tree: :evergreen_tree: :evergreen_tree:

-:christmas_tree: :christmas_tree: :santa: :santa: :christmas_tree: :christmas_tree:

-## Personal note
-All this stuff is not easy and more than half of it is quite advanced.
-This is not about coding hardcore useless code, it's about learning as many different technologies and tools as possible by doing things.
-If you follow all the steps, you will end up with an advanced project that you can easily inspire for your own other projects.
-Good luck ! :smile

 ## Lessons
 1. The program :floppy_disk:
 2. Code writing :computer: